itsumura-h/nim-basolato/examples/example/public/README.md

 Public
 ===
 By default Basolato looks for static files in this directory.
-This can be overriden using the `setStaticDir` function in main.nim.

 Files will be served like so:

 ./public/css/style.css -> http://example.com/css/style.css